nodejs/abi-stable-node/napi_basics.md

 << REVIEW: What else can we say here? >>

 ### *napi_value*
-This is an opaque pointer that is used to represent a JavaScript object.
+This is an opaque pointer that is used to represent a JavaScript value.

 ### *napi_ref*
 This is the abstraction to use to reference a `napi_value`.
-This allows for users to manage the lifetimes of JavaScript objects, including defining their minimum lifetimes explicitly, and also being notified when they are garbage-collected.
+This allows for users to manage the lifetimes of JavaScript values, including defining their minimum lifetimes explicitly, and also being notified when they are garbage-collected.

 ### *napi_handle_scope*